joesuk/mutt-wizard/README.md

 https://muttwizard.com/

+**The main difference of this repo with upstream from lukesmithxyz is small modifications for gmail setup in share/mbsync-temp and share/mutt-temp**

 Get this great stuff without effort:

-- A full-featured and autoconfigured email client on the terminal with neomutt
+- A full-featured and autoconfigured email client on the terminal wibuiltth neomutt
 - Mail stored offline enabling the ability to:
     * view and write emails while you're away from the internet